 The components of our post-termination compensation and benefits, and the events that trigger those benefits, are discussed under "Potential Payments Upon Termination of Employment or Change of Control" below.
+We do not have employment agreements with our Named Officers.
 Each Named Officer has a change of control agreement that provides benefits in the event of a change of control of EOG and subsequent qualified termination of their employment.
 The Committee believes that these change of control benefits, which are a significant component of our executive compensation program, are an appropriate retention device in a competitive market and believes that our Named Officers should be compensated if they (1) are involuntarily terminated (other than for cause) after a change of control of EOG or (2) voluntarily terminate their employment with EOG after a change of control of EOG under circumstances that constitute "good reason" (as defined in the change of control agreements).